770 N. Main St. L'Anse MI, 49946

 3. Explain social science concepts pertinent to environmental science.

-4. Conduct environmental research relevant to tribal cultural values by applying the scientific process within indigenous scientific frameworks
+4. Conduct environmental research relevant to tribal cultural values by applying the scientific process within indigenous scientific frameworks.

 FOR MORE INFORMATION, CONTACT: